gsamokovarov/timeout_errors/README.md

 - `SocketError`
 - `Timeout::Error`

-Not that you can fill this list during runtime with `TimeoutErrors.include_error`.
+Note that you can fill this list during runtime with `TimeoutErrors.include_error`.

 ## Why